 CPD uses the Network-Layer Signaling protocol (NLS).
-As illustrated in Figure 2, NLS consists of an application layer that sits on top of an NLS transport layer (NLS-TL) protocol as defined in Annex A.
+As illustrated in Figure 2, NLS consists of an application layer that sits on top of an NLS transport layer (NLS-TL) protocol as defined in Annex A which, in turn, sits on top of UDP.